rainwoodman/python-mpi-bcast/README.rst

    $ strace -ff -e file python -c 'import numpy.fft; import scipy.interpolate' 2>&1|wc -l
    8089

+Now multiply this number by the number of ranks, 1024, for example.

 Keep in mind that in a massively parallel application, the payload may in fact only access a few very large files.
 The overhead here is a